Registration is open for the 2025 Meeting! Please register here

 Submitted abstracts were peer reviewed by our program committee and the top 11 reviewed abstracts will be presented at the meeting.

-A brain-wide view on motor learning: predictions, actions, rewards and errors
+Rui Ponte Costa, Oxford University: A brain-wide view on motor learning: predictions, actions, rewards and errors

-Atsuishi Yoshi
+Atsushi Yoshi

 Apparent forgetting of short-term motor memory